larean/obsinfo/README.rst

 To come out with a first version (v1.x) schema for the information files.
 We would like input from seismologists and ocean bottom seismometer manufacturers/facilities about what information/capabilities are missing.
+Specific questions can be found/modified in QUESTIONS_infofiles.rst

 Information files
 ======================